shangll123/shangll123.github.io/index.md

 <hr/>

+**About Me**:
 I am a tenure-track assistant professor in the Department of Biostatistics at MD Anderson Cancer Center.
 I received my PhD degree in the Department of Biostatistics at the University of Michigan.
 I have been working with Prof. [Xiang Zhou](http://xzlab.org) on developing statistical methods for genetic and genomic datasets.
 My recent focus is on developing methods for analyzing spatial transcriptomics.
-I also work closely with Prof. [Jennifer Smith](https://sph.umich.edu/faculty-profiles/smith-jennifer.html) in the Department of Epidemiology at the University of Michigan on large-scale quantitative trait mapping in African Americans in the GENOA study.
+I also worked closely with Prof. [Jennifer Smith](https://sph.umich.edu/faculty-profiles/smith-jennifer.html) in the Department of Epidemiology at the University of Michigan on large-scale quantitative trait mapping in African Americans in the GENOA study.
+Previously, I obtained my bachelor’s degree in Biology from the Zhiyuan Honored College at Shanghai Jiao Tong University.

 <hr/>

 **Research Interests**: